Get Informed On Bullying – Articles, Poems, Books, And More

 Takeaway

-While bullying is common, the movement against bullying is made up of many creative people who express their feelings and experiences by turning them into art, poetry, or even helpful foundations for others.
-You don’t need to accept bullying as a reality, and help is available.
+While bullying can be common, the movement against bullying is made up of many creative people who can express their feelings and experiences by turning them into art, poetry or relics and touchstones for future activists.
+Online therapy can be a valuable resource to help many address the effects of bullying.
+BetterHelp can connect you with an online therapist in your area of need.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.